Refuse & recycling collections will be one day late week commencing Monday 29th May, due to the bank holiday.

 It is a good idea to begin this process by walking around the workplace, thinking carefully about what you do, or in the case of new businesses what you would like to do and how you will achieve it.
-Use the HSE’s 5 steps to risk assessment process and risk assessment templates available upon www.hse.gov.uk to assist you.
+Use the HSE’s risk assessment process and risk assessment templates available at www.hse.gov.uk to assist you.

 As well as using technical guidance, regulations, ACOP’s and your own knowledge, you may need to employ the services of experienced consultants.

 If you have 5 or more employees in total the significant findings (those that pose risk) must be recorded, however, even if you have less than 5 employees it is recommended that you record it for ease of review and to demonstrate your commitment to an inspector.

 Once you have completed your risk assessment you will have a good understanding of the hazards, their associated risk and who might be harmed.
 Next you must determine what measures you will use to eliminate, reduce, isolate or control that risk.